Centre College: Football

 Competing since 1880, the Centre Colonels football team, also historically known as the "Praying Colonels", ranked as the 12th winningest program in NCAA Division III history with a 509–374–37 all-time record as of 2008.
 The Colonels claimed the 1919 college football championship following a 9–0 season and selection by Sagarin Ratings.
 On January 1, 1921, the Colonels defeated Texas Christian University 63–7 in the Fort Worth Classic, a postseason college football bowl game in Fort Worth, Texas played only once.
-On January 2, 1922, Centre College made the postseason trip to Texas again, this time taking on Texas A&M in the Dixie Classic, the forerunner of the Cotton Bowl.
+On January 2, 1922, Centre College made the postseason trip to Texas again, this time taking on Texas A&M in the Dixie Classic, the forerunner of the Cotton Bowl Classic.
 Even though the Colonels were outscored 22–14, they played their part in the birth of one of college football's greatest traditions, the 12th man.

 From 1923 to 2022, the Colonels played their home games at Farris Stadium.
 Farris Stadium was demolished in 2022 to make way for their new facility, Joe McDaniel Field at Andy Frye Stadium.